linlincong/datasciencecoursera/CodeBook.md

 ###SubjectID :
 numeric, record the unique subject ID for each subject
-###Activity : c
+###Activity :
-haracter, descript the different activity types for each subject.
+character, descript the different activity types for each subject.
 Totall have 6 kinds of activity types
 ###Meanof_tBodyAcc-XYZ
 ###Meanof_tGravityAcc_mean_XYZ
 ###Meanof_tGravityAcc_std_XYZ